remix-run/examples/CONTRIBUTING.md

 6. Head to the [examples repository](https://github.com/remix-run/examples), GitHub will prompt you to create a pull request against the repository.

-7. You're done, thank you! :tada:
+7. You're done, thank you! 🎉